VIDEO: Accelerate a Tesla with three propulsion engines and this was the result

 The man built almost all the necessary parts – which were more than 200 in all – on his own, and the process took about 42 days, basically because certain materials were missing.

 In the first test, Matt reached a speed of 70 kilometers per hour, after which he started the jet engines and managed to accelerate to 60 miles per hour in neutral mode, with just two engines running.
-By combining the performance of home-made engines with the electric one, it was possible to improve the acceleration of the car to 100 kilometers per hour in one second compared to the original model, which requires 4.2 seconds to do so.
+By combining the performance of home-made engines with the electric one, the acceleration of the car to 100 kilometers per hour was improved in one second compared to the original model, which required 4.2 seconds to do so.

 In the first part of the video, the author of the experiment shows the construction process and how he made it happen.
-Testing of the tuned car begins after minute 16.
+Tuned car testing begins after minute 16.